iterate-ch/docs/Protocols/OneDrive.md

 # Cyberduck CLI

-You can list the root contents of your Dropbox with [Cyberduck CLI](https://duck.sh/) using
+You can list the root contents of your OneDrive with [Cyberduck CLI](https://duck.sh/) using

 	duck --list onedrive:/

 Refer to the [Cyberduck CLI](../CLI/index) documentation for more operations.
-For subsequent invocations make sure to include the `--username` parameter and set it to the email address registered with Google to allow the lookup of previously saved OAuth tokens.
+For subsequent invocations make sure to include the `--username` parameter and set it to the email address registered with Microsoft to allow the lookup of previously saved OAuth tokens.

 # Search